tardate/LittleArduinoProjects/BoldportClub/stringy/DemoBurner/README.md

 It's great to see source code being released, thank you Boldport and MadLabs!

 I'm using [MPLAB X IDE v3.51](http://www.microchip.com/mplab/mplab-x-ide) on MacOSX.
+NB: subsequently updated and recompiled with MPLAB X IDE v5.30.

 After loading the source files in a [new project CustomDemo.X](./CustomDemo.X), my first build failed with two errors:

 ```
 Error[151]   LittleArduinoProjects/BoldportClub/stringy/DemoBurner/CustomDemo.X/stringy.asm 1426 : Operand contains unresolvable labels or is too complex
 Error[151]   LittleArduinoProjects/BoldportClub/stringy/DemoBurner/CustomDemo.X/stringy.asm 469 : Operand contains unresolvable labels or is too complex
 ```

 It seems this is to do with addressing, so I switch to absolute mode:

 ![build_mode](./assets/build_mode.png?raw=true)